Wabinab/xenoblade-chronicles-2/src/12_to_mor_ardain.md

 In a panic, "N-no!
 Not at a-all!
 Really, I'm fine!"

 She touched her own forehead, "Are you sure?
 Honestly.... my head is still a little painful."
-The others were secretly looking at their interaction, silently feeling nervous and excited for them.
+The others were secretly watching their interaction, silently feeling nervous and excited for them.
+Suppressing their sounds means they'd acted it out violently in body language what they felt.

 On the other table, 'pot' and 'kettle' were looking at those two interacting.
 Gramps exclaimed, "_Ahhh, to be young again..._"